JoshuaW03628/Mindless-Sheep-V2/akshat.md

 UPDATE 808: WE are going to use this for idiot proofing backend

 We might start running ads as well.
+But our backend consists of a functioning token system.
+We also have a functioning login system.